kantorovich/kantorovich-site/content/post/entropic-regularization/index.md

 home field.
 Special consideration is being given towards training younger researchers and students by exposing them to different aspects of theory and giving them opportunities for possible cross-disciplinary collaborations.

-The Banff International Research Station for Mathematical Innovation and Discovery (BIRS) is a collaborative Canada-US-Mexico venture that provides an environment for creative interaction as well as the exchange of ideas, knowledge, and methods within the Mathematical Sciences, with related disciplines and with industry.
-The research station is located at The Banff Centre in Alberta and is supported by Canada's Natural Science and Engineering Research Council (NSERC), the U.S. National Science Foundation (NSF), Alberta's Advanced Education and Technology, and Mexico's Consejo Nacional de Ciencia y Tecnología (CONACYT).

 See also: [BIRS event webpage for this event (21w5120)](http://www.birs.ca/events/2021/5-day-workshops/21w5120)